espadrine/email-login/README.md

 [nodemailer's documentation]: https://github.com/andris9/nodemailer-smtp-transport#usage
 [transports]: http://www.nodemailer.com/#available-transports

-The **login system** has the following methods.
+The login system has the following methods.

-`login(function(error, token, session))` registers a new user's session.
-Each session can be associated to a device, a browser, etc. simply by storing the token (a string) in that device / browser.
+**`login(function(error, cookieToken, session))`** registers a new user's session.
+Each session can be associated to a device, a browser, etc. simply by storing the cookieToken (a string) in that device / browser.
 See Session below for more detail.

-`proveEmail(options, function(error, emailToken))` sends an email to verify that a particular session does belong to the owner of that email address.
+**`proveEmail(options, function(error, emailToken))`** sends an email to verify that a particular session does belong to the owner of that email address.
 Here are what the options allow.

-- `token`: put the token you obtained from the `login` function above.
+- `token`: put the cookieToken you obtained from the `login` function above.
 - `email`: the email address that the session owner claims to own.
 - `subject`: a function that returns a String used as the verification email's subject.